RyanOatz99/terraform-aws-meadow/README.md

 Unit tests are placed in `tests/unit/` and can be run with `make unit-tests`.
 No code will be accepted if they do not have sufficient coverage and we encourage a Test-Driven Development approach to this (but if you don't know how to do this then talk to us in the respective issue and we'll give guidance).

 Feature tests are placed in `tests/features/` and can be run with `make feature-tests`.
-Note that feature tests are end-to-end and rely on an active cloud deployment of Meadow, deployed with `sls-deploy`.
+Note that feature tests are end-to-end and rely on an active cloud deployment of Meadow, deployed with `terraform-apply`.
 Do not run tests against production deployments(!) since some testing may be destructive.

 ### Fixing bugs